gvellut/jncep/README.md

   -s, --sync              Flag to sync tracked series based on series followed
                           on J-Novel Club and update the new ones from the beginning of the series
-  -w, --whole             Flag to indicate whether the whole volume should be
+  -j, --jnc-managed       Flag to indicate whether to use the series followed
-                          regenerated when a new part is detected during the update
+                          on the J-Novel Club website as the tracking reference for updating (equivalent to running 'track sync --delete --beginning' followed by 'update') -w, --whole             Flag to indicate whether the whole volume should be regenerated when a new part is detected during the update